Today’s State Fair event schedule

 Along Agriculture Highway: Roger the Giant Bowl Turner, Reggie the Potter, Heartfelt Creations’ Felting and Rope-Making

-Scarecrow Contest: People’ Choice voting by text; after 4 p.m. from Aug.
+Scarecrow Contest: People’s Choice voting by text; after 4 p.m. from Aug.
 2- Aug.
 9 there is a Scarecrow Photo Op.

-Endangered Breeds Educational Center: Visit farm animals coming back after near-extinction, like Randall Lineback Cows, Arapawa Goats and Barbados Black-bellied Sheep.

 Flower Show: Horticulture, Artistic Divisions- Birds and Blooms